-Interior walls tend to be rendered in lime plaster, but some only have limewash.
-White is usual, to maximize the light, but wallpaper is also found, but more usually in bedrooms and parlours.
+Interior walls tend to be rendered in lime plaster, but some only have limewash, white being usual to maximize the light.
+Wallpaper is also found, more usually in bedrooms and parlours.

-Fireplace, Portally, Co.
+Old kitchen hearth and jamb wall, near Tramore, Co.
 Waterford (Barry O'Reilly)